KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-swarm-number-of-checkins">
-      <h3>Number of [Swarm](https://swarmapp.com) checkins over time</h3>
+      <h3>Number of <a href='https://swarmapp.com' target='_blank'>Swarm</a> checkins over time</h3>
       <p class="graph-description">
         Number of Swarm checkins on each quarter over the last 10 years.
 I didn't use Foursquare Swarm as seriously before 2015.
-Once I moved to San Francisco in Q3 2015 I started my habit of checking into every point of interest I visit.
+Once I moved to San Francisco in Q3 2015 I started my habit of checking into every point of interest (POI) I visit.
       </p>

       <ul>

-          <li>Q3 2015 I moved to San Francisco, however I couldn't check-in yet, since my move was a secret until the official announced at the Twitter Flight conference</li>
+          <li>Q3 2015 I moved to San Francisco, however I couldn't use Swarm yet, since my move was a secret until the official announced at the Twitter Flight conference</li>

           <li>Q2 2020 clearly shows the impact of COVID with Q3 already being open in Austria</li>